 - 1. Command all individual drivers to cut off power from loads. - 2.
-Wait duration required for energy to be dissipated from inductive loads (normally >10 milli seconds). - 3.
-Remove the DRVP connection. - estimates and the second secon 4.
-If removing SECM70 from the system, remove battery connection and wait >3 minutes
+Wait duration required for energy to be dissipated from inductive loads (normally >10 milli-seconds). - 3.
+Remove the DRVP connection. - 4.
+If removing SECM70 from the system, remove battery connection and wait >3 minutes. - 5.
+SECM70 can be safely disconnected from the wiring harness for any maintenance.

-Chapter 4 Product Support and Service Options
+Chapter 4.
+Product Support and Service Options